 Where even the woods are traversed by boat

 The Halden canal runs about 50 miles through the forests of Akershus and Inner Østfold.
 Completed between 1852 and 1860, it is the oldest of its kind in Norway.

-Boats of all sizes still navigate the canal, assisted bys several sets of water locks.
-From late June to mid August, M/S Strømsfoss lets you journey comfortably along the canal.
-If you'd rather explore it under your own steam - go ahead and rent a canoe.
+Boats of all sizes still navigate the canal, assisted by several sets of water locks.
+If you'd like explore it under your own steam - go ahead and rent a canoe.